casper-network/docs-archive/theory/abstract-consensus.rst

 Validators are communicating over a network.
 We assume that all the communication stack layers taken together provide the following semantics:

 1. Communication between validators is based on the “broadcast” principle: at any time, a validator can broadcast a message :math:`m`.
-2. Once broadcasted, the message :math:`m` will be eventually delivered to every validator in the network.
+2. Once broadcast, the message :math:`m` will be eventually delivered to every validator in the network.
 The delivery will happen exactly once.
 The delivery delay may be of arbitrary length.

 Given the assumptions above it follows that the order of delivery may not coincide with the order of broadcasting, i.e. if a validator :math:`A` broadcasts message :math:`m_1` and later it broadcasts message :math:`m_2` and :math:`B` is another validator then we cannot say anything certain about the order of receiving :math:`m_1` and :math:`m_2` by :math:`B`.